We've got what you need

 Maca is a Peruvian herb said to help with low libido and sexual stimulation problems.

-The big question surrounds what the evidence says about maca.
-Will maca root increase sex drive?
-At the moment, there’s limited evidence that maca helps ED and so further research might be needed.
+At the moment, there’s still limited evidence that maca helps ED, so further research will be needed.

 Yohimbe comes from an African evergreen tree and its bark has been used in West African traditional medicine for generations.